Departments & Courses

 Students completing this course will have mastered the fundamental concepts of plane geometry, properties of similarity, congruence, transformations, triangles, polygons, and circles.
 Studies will focus on application of these concepts to real life situations and assessed using project based presentations.

-Prerequisites: Algebra 1,2
+Prerequisites: Algebra I

 Students completing this course will have the ability to write and solve problems using the six trigonometric functions.
 Students will also to be able to create and use the unit circle and all of its trigonometric components for problem solving.
 Students will have the ability to read and graph periodic trigonometric functions.
 Students will also examine and prove trigonometric identities.
 This course will be necessary for any student wishing to take Pre-Calculus in college.
-Please note: Students who have completed Advanced Algebra/Trigonometry may NOT enroll in this course.
-Exceptions may be granted to students whose performance in the trigonometry portion of the course resulted in a deficient grade.
-Prerequisites: A cumulative 2.0 GPA in Advanced Algebra 1,2.

 This semester course provides a foundation in elementary statistics for students who might take a statistics course in college.
 Topics include data collection and experiment design, exploratory data analysis and probability.
 Students will learn how to use computer software and technology to interpret statistical data.
-Prerequisites: A cumulative 2.0 GPA in Advanced Algebra 1,2.
+Prerequisites: A cumulative 2.0 GPA in Algebra II.

 This course is designed for students who wish to expand their knowledge of trigonometric functions.
 Students will use trigonometry in a variety of applications and word problems.
 Students completing this course will have an in-depth grasp of how trigonometric equations and functions relate to an xy-coordinate plane graph.
 Topics include: elementary functions and their graphs, analytic trigonometry, plane analytic geometry, sequences and series.
-Prerequisites: A cumulative 2.0 GPA in Advanced Algebra/Trig 1,2.

 This course is designed for students who wish to continue to study the concepts of Pre-Calculus through an introduction to differential and integral calculus.
 Emphasis will be placed on limits, continuity, differential, and integrals of algebraic and trigonometric functions with one variable.